bhartiy/learnsellacious/pages/05.product/01.add-a-product/docs.md

 ![](basic-product.png)

+<br>   v) Select the seller for which you want to create the product.
+You can always switch from current seller to other seller.
+**Note: This section will be visible only to admin.
+One Seller will not be able to add the products for another sellers if not permitted.**
-<br>  iv) Fill the inventory details for your product.
+<br>  vi) Fill the inventory details for your product.

 ![](inventory.png)

-<br>  vi) Enter the price of your product.
+<br>  vii) Enter the price of your product.
-<br> vii) Click on Save button to save the product details, the product is successfully added to your inventory.
+<br> viii) Click on Save button to save the product details, the product is successfully added to your inventory.
 <br> d).
 Add variants for this product as varinats can be added only when product is saved.
 6. You can create other products and their variants by using above method.